burningtree/RQ/help.md

 ### Identity Requestor

-The identity requestor receives a value and delivers that vallue to its callback.
+The identity requestor receives a value and delivers that value to its callback.
 If the identity requestor is placed in a sequence, it acts as a nop, sending the result of the previous requestor to the next requestor.